With big dreams and so little time, developing effective new habits can put you ahead of the game with little effort.

 Find yourself at least three outfit options that you feel proud of.

 Make sure you can walk and sit in them with ease and comfort.

-This is one of those new habits that will give your self-esteem a boost.
+This is one of those new habits that will boost your self-esteem.

 5. Snap out of it.

 Got in a fight with your significant other?